-This indicates that input fields should use programmatically determined inputs wherever possible.
-In other words, enable autofill.
-This is of great help for those with dyslexia and dyscalculia who may have trouble typing out their addresses, etc. Everyone else likes it, too.
+This indicates that user-specific input fields should use programmatically determined (HTML) inputs wherever possible.
+In other words, enable autocomplete.

 1.3.6 Identify Purpose (AAA)

-This is a further standard that adds programmatic determination to the purpose of user interfaces, components, icons and regions.
-This is to aid those with language processing disabilities who are using filters that change words to symbols, etc.
+This is a further standard that adds programmatic determination to the purpose of user interface components, icons, and regions.
+This is to aid those with various cognitive disabilities who are using filters that change words to symbols, navigate pages via keyboard shortcuts, etc.

 1.4.11 Non-Text Contrast (AA)

-User interface components and graphical objects should have a contrast ratio of at least 3:1 against nearby colors.
+User interface components and graphical objects (infographics, graphs, charts, icons) should have a contrast ratio of at least 3:1 against nearby colors.
 This helps users with vision issues, especially those with low contrast sensitivity who may have trouble making out objects if surrounding shades are too similar.

 1.4.12 Text Spacing (AA)

-This adds a requirement for markup languages to set proper text spacing like so:
+This adds a requirement for markup languages to support the following user changes to the text styling: